-For the year ended December 31, 2021 (In thousands of dollars)
+For the year ended December 31, 2022 (In thousands of dollars)

-During the year ended December 31, 2021, the REIT's total capital expenditures amounted to \$30,012 (or \$2,488 per suite), compared to \$22,113 (or \$1,848 per suite) during 2020.
+During the year ended December 31, 2022, the REIT's total capital expenditures amounted to \$40,819 (or \$3,428 per suite), compared to \$30,012 (or \$2,488 per suite) during 2021.
 The REIT's revenue-enhancing capital expenditures were mainly comprised of in-suite improvements and energy initiative upgrades, the REIT also benefited from common area and exterior building projects which enhance the overall appeal of the properties.

-In-suite renovations at properties where solid rental demand coupled with strong market fundamentals allow for above-market rent increases and an attractive return on the capital invested.
-Across the portfolio, during 2021 in-suite improvements included upgrades such as new kitchen countertops and appliances and the replacement of carpet with a more durable plank flooring.
+The REIT's in-suite renovations at properties where solid rental demand, coupled with strong market fundamentals allow for above-market rent increases and an attractive return on the capital invested.
+Across the portfolio, during 2022 in-suite improvements included upgrades such as new kitchen countertops and appliances and the replacement of carpet with a more durable plank flooring.

-The REIT continued capital expenditures on energy efficiency initiatives across the portfolio, which included boiler replacements and building automation systems.
+The REIT continued capital expenditures on energy efficiency initiatives across the portfolio, which included boiler replacements, water and lighting retrofits.
 Common area capital expenditure included enhancing amenity areas such as courtyards and other outdoor/indoor amenity spaces as well as hallway and corridors completed at several properties.
-Sustaining capital included several projects such as balcony, garage, roof, fencing, sidewalk and driveways as well as landscaping upgrades which were completed across multiple properties.
+Sustaining capital included several projects such as balcony, garage, roof, fencing, sidewalk and driveways, as well as landscaping upgrades which were completed across multiple properties.